Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering

 \subsection{Editing Performance Evaluation}

 To answer \textbf{Q1}, we assess our model editing method across various language models, compared against different baseline methods.
-We focus on the edited accuracy of these models in answering multi-hop questions with edited answers.
-For references, we also report the accuracy of un-unedited models in predicting both original and edited answers.
-Our key observations are: \textbf{(1)} Our RAE outperforms all others in both datasets across five language models, achieving an average improvement of 40.57\% over the second-best method (Mello) when conducting thousands of edits at the same time.
+Our key observations from Table~\ref{cf} are: \textbf{(1)} Our RAE outperforms all others in three datasets across five language models when conducting thousands of edits at the same time.
 This superior performance primarily stems from our novel MI-based retrieval objective and an effective pruning strategy.
-Our design can also seamlessly integrate an external knowledge graph, which effectively links all edited facts, thereby facilitating the multi-hop editing process. \textbf{(2)} Mello demonstrates good performance on the MQUAKE-T dataset with models larger than 6B.
-However, it underperforms on the MQUAKE-CF dataset and fails with GPT-2, likely due to GPT-2's inability to follow Mello's complex prompts, resulting in no output. \textbf{(3)} Other methods generally show lower performance across all language models, which aligns with the findings from MQUAKE dataset paper~\cite{zhong2023mquake}.
+Our design can also seamlessly integrate an external knowledge graph, which effectively links all edited facts, thereby facilitating the multi-hop editing process. \textbf{(2)} RAG-based methods generally show better performance than other methods.
+Specifically, Mello and DeepEdit demonstrate good performance on the M-T dataset with models larger than 6B.
+However, they underperform on the M-CF and popular datasets and fail with GPT-2, likely due to GPT-2's inability to follow their complex prompts, resulting in no output.
+Additionally, the subgraph retriever ranks second in performance.
+However, its probability-driven retrieval method occasionally fails to fetch relevant facts, leading to reduced effectiveness. \textbf{(3)} Other methods generally show lower performance across all language models, which aligns with the findings from~\cite{zhong2023mquake}.